 Pictures pause on hover

-Our SUP paddles are made with two head sizes and are either cranked or classic.
-The larger Odin head gives massive bite for big power paddling whilst the smaller Freja relies on finesse.
+Our SUP paddles are made with three head sizes and are either cranked or classic.
+The larger Odin head gives massive bite for big power paddling, Loki is for the average paddler whilst the smaller Freja relies more on finesse.

-Named after the Lord and Lady of the Norse pantheon, these stand-up paddles are developed for both long distance flat-water paddling and for use in the surf.
+Named after the Lord and Lady of the Norse pantheon and the god of mischeif, these stand-up paddles are developed for both long distance flat-water paddling and for use in the surf.

 The Odin has a larger blade for maximum power and bite in the water.